While there’s no substitute for your live support agents, customer self-service drives critical, high-demand improvements in the customer experience.

 Customer self-service enables customers to resolve problems independently.

-Instead of waiting for ages to speak to a customer support agent, they can utilize self-service tools and resources like chatbots, community forums, and online knowledge bases.
+Instead of waiting a long time to speak with a customer support agent, they can use self-service tools and resources such as chatbots, community forums, and online knowledge bases.

 Finding the right balance between live agent support and customer self-service is the key to unlocking the benefits discussed below.